MicrosoftDocs/azure-docs/articles/app-service/app-service-environment/network-info.md

 [Network Security Groups][NSGs] provide the ability to control network access within a virtual network.
 When you use the portal, there's an implicit deny rule at the lowest priority to deny everything.
 What you build are your allow rules.

 In an ASE, you don't have access to the VMs used to host the ASE itself.
-They're in a Microsoft managed subscription.
+They're in a Microsoft-managed subscription.
 If you want to restrict access to the apps on the ASE, set NSGs on the ASE subnet.
 In doing so, pay careful attention to the ASE dependencies.
 If you block any dependencies, the ASE stops working.

 NSGs can be configured through the Azure portal or via PowerShell.
 The information here shows the Azure portal.
 You create and manage NSGs in the portal as a top-level resource under **Networking**.